Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_target_jester                    1       // Whether the shadow should be able to target a member of the jester team ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_soul_link                        0       // Whether the shadow should die when their target dies and vice-versa
+ttt_shadow_target_jester                    1       // Whether the shadow should be able to target a member of the jester team ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_soul_link                        0       // Whether the shadow should die when their target dies and vice-versa ttt_shadow_target_notify_mode               0       // How the shadow's target should be notified they have a shadow.
+0 - Don't notify.
+1 - Anonymously notify.
+2 - Identify the shadow.

 // Arsonist
 ttt_arsonist_douse_time                     8       // The amount of time (in seconds) the arsonist takes to douse someone